Skip to Content

 Pick Good Apples for Freezing

-Picking out good apples for freezing will help you to have a better experience.
-Some apples respond better to freezing than others.
+It’s always better to start properly.
+Whether you use fresh apples or frozen ones, you have to pick good quality apples.
+Picking out good apples for freezing will help you have a better experience, as some apples respond better to freezing than others.

 You want to use apples that will maintain a firmer texture even after being frozen.
 Otherwise, you’ll be using ones that will feel a bit mushy in your pie.

 Using the right freezing methods will be for the best, too.
-You don’t want to try to freeze whole apples when your intention is to make pies at a later time.
+You don’t want to try to freeze whole apples when you intend to make pies at a later time.

 Instead of placing whole apples in a freezer, it’s going to be wise to use the “sugar pack” method.
-Essentially, you’re going to peel and then slice apples into slices.
+Here’s how to do it:

-Next, you mix half a teaspoon of ascorbic acid into three tablespoons of water.
-You take this and you sprinkle it over the top of the apple slices so that they won’t brown.
+- Take this mixture and sprinkle it over the top of the apple slices so that they won’t brown

-Measure out half a cup of sugar for every quart of apples that you have.
-Get some freezer containers and pack the apples tightly before placing them in the freezer.
+- Measure out half a cup of sugar for every quart of apples that you have

 How Long Will the Frozen Apples Stay Good?